-- 4.2 From Nursery to Year Six we use the strategies devised by Pie Corbett through 'Talk for Writing'.
+- 4.2 From Foundation to Year Six we use the strategies devised by Pie Corbett through 'Talk for Writing'.
 Texts are mapped and learnt.
 This demonstrates Speaking and Listening forming the foundations for writing.
-All classes will use the 'Talk for Writing' approach for all writing sequences and text types. - 4.3 The contribution of speaking and listening to other aspects of the curriculum is crucial.
-Opportunities are provided where: - Speaking and listening are the focus of the teaching, even though the subject matter may relate to another area of the curriculum, e.g. organising an interview with an 'expert' on acid rain, considering the role of the questioner, the range of questions to ask and the pace of the interview; - Another subject is the focus of the teaching, but it is planned and organised in order that pupils can reinforce and practise speaking and listening skills, e.g. working in pairs, prioritising items for inclusion on a charter of pupils' rights and responsibilities; - Pupils have opportunities to use talk to investigate, evaluate or report, when another area of the curriculum is the focus for the teaching e.g. demonstrating how an origami book is made; - Reception to Year Six pupils have the opportunity to work on the school council. - 4.4 The basic principles of talk are promoted in all classrooms: - I can talk in full sentences. - I can explain my own thinking. - I can listen carefully to other speakers. - I can talk so everybody can hear me.
+Throughout the school year, all classes will use 'Talk for Writing' teaching sequences when appropriate. - 4.3 The contribution of speaking and listening to other aspects of the curriculum is crucial.
+Opportunities are provided where: - Speaking and listening are the focus of the teaching, even though the subject matter may relate to another area of the curriculum, e.g. organising an interview with an 'expert' on acid rain, considering the role of the questioner, the range of questions to ask and the pace of the interview; - Another subject is the focus of the teaching, but it is planned and organised in order that pupils can reinforce and practise speaking and listening skills, e.g. working in pairs, prioritising items for inclusion on a charter of pupils' rights and responsibilities; - Pupils have opportunities to use talk to investigate, evaluate or report, when another area of the curriculum is the focus for the teaching e.g. demonstrating how an origami book is made; - Reception to Year Six pupils have the opportunity to work on the school council. - 4.4 The basic principles of talk are displayed and referred to in all classrooms: - I can talk in full sentences. - I can explain my own thinking. - I can listen carefully to other speakers. - I can talk so everybody can hear me.